josh-rdc/PEARS-dashapp/README.md

    ```

 ### B. Setup the database
 1. Ensure **PostgreSQL is installed on your machine**.
-Follow this [PostgreSQL Tutorial Page](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql).
+Follow this [PostgreSQL Tutorial Page](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql) if not.

-   Check if the app is installed and added to your environment variables properly by checking its version in the terminal:
+   To check if the app is installed and added to your environment variables properly, run the version inquiry in the terminal:
    ```
    psql --version
    ```